 Your retail business is your passion, and it’s important to ensure you’re following all rules and regulations when it comes to how you run things.
 Stacks knows how important your business is to you, and are here to help you in all aspects of retail industry law.

 The Competition and Consumer Act 2010 covers the rules around fair trading and competition in Australia.
 The Act also contains the Australian Consumer Law (ACL), setting out the national rules around product safety and labelling, sales practices, and consumer rights and guarantees.
-Retail trading hours are regulated by NSW industrial Relations under the Retail Trading Act 2008.
+Retail trading hours are regulated in NSW by industrial relations under the Retail Trading Act 2008.

 Stacks Law Firm has commercial lawyers specialising in retail law to advise you in all aspects of your business.
 We will ensure that you understand any industry law developments and how they affect you.
 We can also act for you in the event that your business finds itself the subject of legal proceedings.